cmroanirgo/usematch/README.md

 ## Intro
 This is a code/template compatible replacement for mustache.
+The only difference will be in whitespaces & passes mustaches' own tests otherwise.

-But it has a lot more flexibility over the original engine:
+It has a lot more flexibility over the original engine, however:

 - {{else}} block for #ifish blocks and ^not-ifish blocks:
 	+ {{#value} ... {{else} ... {{/value}
   	+ {{^value}  ... {{else}} ... {{/value}}

-- default context values for everything:
+- default context values for everything, defined in the template:
 	+ {{name {name:'John Doe'} }}
 	+ {{#posts {bg_image:'/images/bg.jpg'} }}
 	+ {{>post_page {author: 'John Doe'} }}